leemeichin/say-cheese/readme.md

 **Tested and verified to work in:**

-- Firefox Nightly and Aurora *
+- Firefox Nightly and Aurora *§
 - Google Chrome
 - Opera

 \* The webcam functionality itself works in stable Firefox, however a [bug in the browser](https://bugzilla.mozilla.org/show_bug.cgi?id=771833) prevents the snapshot feature from working correctly.
-This will likely be fixed in version 18.
+The fix is now in the Beta channel.

+§ Firefox on the stable channel also only supports a smaller webcam resolution, though this has been upped to 640x480 in Aurora and Nightly, to match Chrome and Opera.

+#### Firefox caveats

+- A [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=771833) in the Firefox stable channel prevents the snapshot function from behaving correctly.
+This has been fixed upstream and, as of 21st November 2012, is now in the Beta channel.

+- The stable release of Firefox also supports a lower resolution compared to Opera and Chrome.
+  This has been improved in Aurora and Nightly and may hopefully work its way into stable in the next version or two.

 License
 -------